This feature is only available for Airflow 3.x Deployments.

 The Remote Execution Agent is distributed as a Docker image through the Astro control plane registry, images.astronomer.cloud, and includes a Runtime image with multi-Python version support for the Agent and your Dag processor.
 This allows you to run an image in the Execution Plane with all requirements for running Dag code and the program used by the Agent.
 It also means that there are three foundational components in your execution plane that can be upgraded to ensure your Remote Execution Agent works with the most up-to-date versions of Airflow and Astro resources:

-The remote execution agents in the Execution Plane must always use an image with a Runtime Version that is less than or equal to the Astro Runtime version in the Orchestration Plane.
-In general, Astro Runtime versions have backwards compatibility for Remote Execution versions.
-If an incompatibility exists, you can find them listed in Version upgrade considerations.
+The Remote Execution Agents in the Execution Plane must always use an image with a Runtime version that is less than or equal to the Astro Runtime version in the Orchestration Plane.
+In general, Astro Runtime versions are backward compatible with Remote Execution Agent versions.
+If an incompatibility exists, you can find it listed in Version upgrade considerations.

 Astronomer recommends upgrading your Orchestration plane, your Astro Runtime, and Execution plane, your Remote Execution Agent, separately.